ubisoft/shotmanager/docs/features/features.rst

 -----------

 .. warning::
     - Shot Manager is not compatible with camera binding.
-Indeed the *Shot Play Mode* overrides the standant play mode and has its own way of changing the viewport camera.
+Indeed the *Shots Play Mode* overrides the standant play mode and has its own way of changing the viewport camera.
 Good news is this mode is far more powerfull than the camera binding approach :)

       Use the convertion tools available in the Warning area of the add-on panel to convert the bound markers to shots.